ron-a20/toolkit/packages/artifact/additional-information.md

 ## Are Artifacts Zipped?

+During upload, GZip is used to compress individual files before upload (if GZip does not reduce the file size, files are uploaded as-is).
+If a file gets uploaded with GZip, it is stored in the same format after being uploaded.
+GZip is used to significantly reduce the amount of data that is uploaded and to reduce the amount of HTTP calls made.
+This has huge performance implications particularly with self-hosted runners.

 At the end of a run, you can download artifacts from the GitHub UI.
-To download all parts of an artifact at once, **ONLY** during the download of artifacts from the UI, all files that make up an artifact get zipped together.
-The reported size is that of the zipped file that is available for download and it is different that what is actually stored (users/orgs get billed for the un-zipped amount).
-The download functions available in this package download all files one-by-one without any prior zipping.
-The upload functions in this package also do not do any zipping and each file in an artifact gets uploaded one-by-one.
+To download all parts of an artifact at once, a zip file is created for all the individual files uploaded.
+Any previously GZipped files get decompressed and added to the Zip file.

 Long term there are plans for a more advanced UI for Artifacts that will allow artifact contents to be individually downloadable without any zipping.